pvto/timu_learner/readme.md

 my.f        generic helper methods for different datatypes and lists
 ```

-Data is organized into the following classes.
+Dataset data is organized in the following classes.

 ```
 *Class*